What to expect from your gay sailing holiday?

 Please read this carefully and feel free to contact us if any questions remain.
-We are happy to hear from you and answer them.
+We are happy to hear from you!

 Meet your skipper(s)...

 Hi, my name is René.
-I am based in Holland and l-o-v-e sailing, which is why I organise a few sailing trips each year to share this fantastic kind of holiday with others.
-I have been sailing for more than 15 years now, and have meanwhile visited great sailing areas on our planet for a number of groups and with sailor dudes from all over the world.
+I am based in Holland and l-o-v-e sailing as well as sharing this fantastic way of spending a holiday with others.
+I have visited many great sailing areas on our planet with sailor dudes from all over the world.
 The pictures I took during those trips can be found on this site.
-In the past I have been a tour guide for ski safaris and although I still go snowboarding each year, I organize trips in warmer climates nowadays :-).

-Besides the safety on board as a main priority at all times, I will do my best to let you enjoy your active gay sailing holiday in the way you like!
+Besides the safety on board as a main priority at all times, I want you to enjoy your active gay sailing holiday as much as possible.
 Whether this is working on your tan from sunrise to sunset, picking up some sailing skills for becoming a true sailor dude, swimming, snorkeling, taking a stroll on a beach or in a village, catching fresh fish for the beach BBQ, it is up to you!

-For most organised group adventures I will be your skipper.
-For tailor-made adventures that request a (naturist) gay skipper and bigger group adventures, I sometimes also work together with other skippers that sail for SAILORdudes.
+For most organised group cruises I will be your skipper.
+For tailor-made adventures that request a (naturist) gay skipper and bigger group adventures, I also work together with other skippers that sail for SAILORdudes.
 You find some of them on the photos.